 A business and studio art double major at the University of Maryland, Katie Embser has trained corde lisse, dance trapeze, lyra, and strap loop for 7 years under the coaching of Alter Circus’s director, Jessica John.
 Katie works at the Trapeze School of New York in Washington, DC.
 Her previous performing credits include: Steal A Step’s Kick Before You Drown and Vaudoux’s Hall of Mirrors, Adrift, Gris, and Away.

 Georgeanna Layton is a corde lisse artist, a mother of two, and a grandmother of three from Kansas City.
 She can neither knit, bake, nor keep plants alive, but can tell a hell of a story after 58 revolutions around the sun.
 Two things saved Georgeanna–love of family and rope.
 She performs regularly in the Kansas City area with Lucia Aerial Performing Arts.

 Brynne Levy is a New York City-based pole artist.
 Brynne’s choreography and performances draw from her freestyle explorations, dance training, and lifelong involvement in theater, music, and the visual arts.
 Formerly a competitive Irish dancer, Brynne first discovered the aerial arts in 2010.
 Brynne has a background in behavioral neuroscience and a degree from the University of Virginia in Studies in Women, Gender, & Sexuality.
 She is also an accomplished fine art and event photographer.

-Stacey Carlson, Gwynne Flanagan, Zoe Zou Stasko, and Wondercabinet Weshinskey.
+Stacey Carlson, Gwynne Flanagan, Thomas Martin, Zoe Zou Stasko, and Wondercabinet Weshinskey.